pranavdheer/face_Recogonition/README.md

 # face_Recogonition
-This script explores opencv face-recogntion modules and compaes it will using simple KNN for facial recogntion
+This script explores opencv face-recogntion modules and compares it will using simple KNN for facial recogntion